 The National Centres of Competence in Research (NCCR) comprise the Swiss National Science Foundation's innovative instrument to facilitate research.
 Researchers across different institutions and disciplines work closely together.
 Through this specific way of scientific collaboration, the NCCR promotes top quality research and brings clear additional benefits.
 The Biozentrum is involved in the following NCCR:

 The nationwide initiative, SystemsX.ch, developed from a systems biology collaboration initiated by the University of Basel, the University of Zurich and the Swiss Federal Institute of Technology (ETH) Zurich to provide new information on the molecular organization of different forms of life.
 The Swiss Initiative in Systems Biology has the goal of combining the new fields of genomics and biomedicine with the classical disciplines of chemistry, physics, and engineering.
-At the present time, the Biozentrum has been entrusted with managing two projects in the SystemsX.ch research association and is also involved in three other projects.
+At the present time, the Biozentrum has been entrusted with managing two Research, Technology and Development (RTD) projects in the SystemsX.ch research association and is also involved in two others.

 In addition, there are various other ongoing collaborations in EU-Projects, the International Human Frontier Science Program (HFSP) and with NIH grants.